How To Prepare For IELTS - Listening Section

 Now let’s get a detailed insight into each of these sections:

-• Section 4 - The final part is yet another monologue.
+• list items Section 4 - The final part is yet another monologue.
 It could be a lecture or talk on subjects of general academic interest, for example, a college or university lecture.

 What are the different types of questions in the IELTS Listening Section?